 Interestingly, the founders of Hoka were both former employees at Salomon!
 So they brought some great shoe tech knowledge with them and aimed to create running shoes that would soften the blows of downhill running.
-So began the Hoka One One brand.
+So began the Hoka brand.

 As shoe brands start to gain popularity, certain models also rise to the top.
 With Hoka, that indisputably is the Clifton and the Bondi.

 The debate over these two shoes is a tough one.
 They’re fairly similar, but have enough differences that you may hate one and love the other – or love them both!

 The Clifton is an unusually lightweight shoe.
 This is great for running fast but means you lose some of the cushion and support.
 If you know Hoka, though, you know that “less cushion” is a very relative statement.

 The Bondi is the Hoka shoe with the most cushioning.
 And again, if you know Hoka, you know that’s really saying something.
 It features a rocker bottom, and the foot sits deep and securely inside the shoe.
 It’s the pricier of the two, but also the more durable, so it evens out.

 Both shoes are neutral, made for non-pronating runners with medium/high arches.
 Despite the Clifton being less plush than the Bondi, both are more cushioned than your average running shoes.

 And they both have the funky Hoka thick-soled look!
 Let’s get into their similarities and differences in more detail.

 Both shoes feature an engineered mesh upper.
 They also both have a traditional lacing system.

 The Clifton 9’s sandwich mesh upper has been well received by wearers.
 It makes the shoe very breathable without adding any extra weight.